harryvn/automatiq/README.md

   <a href="https://docusaurus.io"><img src="https://img.shields.io/badge/Built%20with-Docusaurus-green.svg" alt="Built with Docusaurus" /></a>
 </p>

-> **The Future Tests Itself!** - An open-source initiative designed to empower automation testers with a deep understanding of core principles and best practices.

 ## 🚀 Overview

 AutoMatiQ Documentation is a comprehensive documentation platform built with Docusaurus.
 This repository serves as the central hub for technical documentation, guides, and best practices across various automation testing tools and frameworks.